Summary:

 Notes and deeds of trust (mortgages) are both financial assets and securities:

-A real estate loan occurs when a willing borrower signs a promissory note, which is a promise to repay, and a deed of trust, also known as a mortgage, which is a recorded security instrument that evidences the indebtedness.
+A real estate loan occurs when a Borrower signs a promissory note, which is a promise to repay, and a deed of trust, also known as a mortgage, which is a recorded security instrument that evidences the indebtedness.
 The transaction is complete with the recordation of the deed of trust (or mortgage) and distribution of proceeds from the escrow closing.
 Some states use deeds of trust, while others use mortgages.
 The distinction between the two is significant.

 The recorded deed of trust or mortgage with the municipal records office becomes a matter of public record.
-The recorded lien, or money charge against the property, encumbers or clouds the property title.
+A recorded lien, or money charge against the property, encumbers or clouds the property title.
 When someone reviews public records relating to that property, the documents will reflect a recorded notice of the lien.
 All recorded liens or encumbrances after that date and time stamp are subject to, and subordinate to, the recorded lien until that lien is paid off and released from public records.

 Notes and deeds of trust (mortgages) are financial assets, also securities: